Drought-hit India's quest for water hampered by thirsty crops

 Locally, officials are trying to change farming habits and enforce stricter rules on water usage.

-"We are encouraging crop diversification; we are going for pulses," said Amit Kishore, chief development officer in Rampur, a farm belt city in Uttar Pradesh.
+"We are encouraging crop diversification; we are going for pulses," said Amit Kishore, chief development officer in Rampur, a farm belt city in the northern state of Uttar Pradesh.

 "We have been trying to convince farmers to shift to horticulture as well, but the uptake has not been satisfactory."